Common patterns and idioms

 GetViewForItem) and handles UI interactions (via

-In some cases, you’ll want to customize a control in a way beyond the hooks given in the Delegate/DataSource and you can subclass the view directly.
+In some cases, you’ll want to customize a control in a way beyond the hooks given in the delegate or data source and you can subclass the view directly.
 Be careful however, in many cases overriding default behavior will then require you to handle all of that behavior yourself (customizing selection behavior may require you to implement all of the selection behaviors yourself).

 In Xamarin.iOS, some APIs, such as